Student Exchange is an exhilarating opportunity that allows students to undertake a semester of study for credit at other well-recognised Law Schools.

 Students accelerating to 2 years cannot undertake an Exchange.

 Melbourne Law School has an expanding list of Exchange opportunities which are being updated regularly.

 Study plans (the subjects taken overseas) must be approved in advance by Melbourne Law School with subjects to be undertaken at the graduate level at a recognised tertiary institution in order for credit to be granted towards the elective program.

 The individual subjects for study plans must be submitted via the online form.
 Once submitted the Study Abroad and Exchange Advisor will collate them and attach the subjects to the rest of the application for assessment.

-- For an exchange during the University of Melbourne Semester 1, 2014 - due date is Friday 5 July 2013 to the Law Student Centre
+- For an exchange during the University of Melbourne Semester 1, 2015 - due date is Friday, 4 July 2014.

-- For an exchange during the University of Melbourne Semester 2, 2014 - due date is Friday 6 December 2013 to the Law Student Centre
+- For an exchange during the University of Melbourne Semester 2, 2015 - due date is Friday, 5 December 2014.

 All JD students should make an appointment with the Study Abroad and Exchange Advisor at least a week prior to submitting their applications to discuss their institution choices and potential different due dates for applications.

 As of 2012 students applying to go on Exchange must attend a myWorld First Step Session held by Global Mobility before submitting their application to the Student Centre.
 You must register to attend a session via the Global Mobility website.
 Various topics regarding going on Exchange will be covered at the session.
 All students must attend, if you do not then your application will not be accepted by Global Mobility.

 Overseas universities have different due dates for exchange applications.
 It is the students’ responsibility to be aware of dates for any exchange applications at the institution they wish to attend.